bitcoin-global/bitcoin-global/doc/benchmarking.md

     make -C src bench_bitcoin

-After compiling bitcoin-core, the benchmarks can be run with:
+After compiling bitcoin-global, the benchmarks can be run with:

     src/bench/bench_bitcoin